Yale-EEB723/finalproject/README.md

  This project (a very brief, ie 1-2 sentence, overview of the project)...
 ## The goal

+I plan to perform a comparative analisis of bat genomes to study the evolution of immune-, echo location-, olfactory- and XXX genes.
+I will further search for signs of positive selection or contraction in these genes by performing genes trees including other mammal genomes (mouse, human, pig, cow, horse).
-We assessed the comparative genomics of immune, olfactory and echolocation genes using a total of XXX bat genomes and a completed phylogenetic mammal tree.
-I performed gene annotation using Myotis lucifugus as reference genome to identify patterns in gene evolution of the above mentioned genes.
-I further wanted to identify which set of these genes are under positive selection.
-Another goal was to map foraging mode and migratory behavior across all bat clades using ancient character reconstructions.
+Another goal was to map foraging mode and migratory behavior across all bat clades using ancient character reconstructions using a complete mammal phylogenetic tree.

 The specific problem I/we sought to explore was ...
 Our goal was...

 ## The data
 ### Reference genome:
 For reference genomes we will use high-quality assembly of Myotis lucifugus.
-Use 11 published bat genomes, especially Myotis lucifugus as reference genome.
 ### Available bat genomes:
 In addition, most bat genomes will be obtained from the Bat1K genome sequencing initiative.
 Currently, there a 14 species of bat with genome assemblies in NCBI.
 The quality and completeness of all genome varies greatly.
+I will utilize these bat genomes and available mammal genomes such as pig, mouse, human, horse and cattle.
 ### Phylogenetic tree:
 We will make use of Mammal phylogenetic tree (Upham and Jetz 2019) for phylogenetic comparative methods and trait evolution analysis.
 ### Immune genes
 #### Innate immune genes:
-We will look at the Toll Like Immune Receptors (TLR) genes
+We will look at the Toll Like Immune Receptors (TLR) genes.
+I will look at genes identified in (Zhang et al. 2011 Science).
+My class project is strongly influenced by this paper.
 #### Adaptive immune genes:
 We will look at the Immunoglobulin E (IgE) genes across bat species.
 ### Echolocation genes